nadunchanna98/Maintenance-App/README.md

 - **MongoDB**: a NoSQL database for storing and managing data
 - **Express.js**: a Node.js framework for building web applications
-- **React.js**: a front-end JavaScript library for building user interfaces
+- **React Native**: a front-end JavaScript library for building user interfaces
 - **Node.js**: a JavaScript runtime environment for executing server-side code

 ## Features